-Palm Beach County Water Utilities Department routinely monitors for contaminants in your drinking water according to Federal and State laws, rules, and regulations.
-Except where indicated otherwise, this report is based on the results of our monitoring for the period of January 1, 2018, to December 31, 2018.
-Data obtained before January 1, 2018, and presented in this report, are from the most recent testing done in accordance with the laws, rules, and regulations.
+Palm Beach County Water Utilities Department routinely monitors for impurities in your drinking water as required by Federal and State laws, rules, and regulations.
+Except where indicated otherwise, this report is based on the results of our monitoring for the period of January 1, 2020, to December 31, 2020.
+Data obtained before January 1, 2020, and presented in this report, are from the most recent testing done in accordance with the laws, rules, and regulations.
+This report shows our water quality results and what they mean.
 As illustrated by this annual report, our system had NO VIOLATIONS.
 We're proud that your drinking water meets or exceeds all Federal and State requirements.